TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 ## Aleh's Customizations

 **Disclaimer:** Aleh is not a web designer, Michael instead, the creator of this theme is a great one.
 All credits and rights go to him.
 Aleh knows html, xml and json, bits of javascript, and is struggling hard with css.
 His only weapon is his experience in good software engineering practises.
 In order to not harass the original theme, Aleh tries to handle additions either in `_extras.scss` file or in their own .scss files.
 Alas, some of the modifications need to be done on the theme's own .scss files.
 All modifications and additions implemented on top of the so-simple-theme merely serve the purposes of Aleh and the Micronaut.
-If you have remarks, comments, or improvements or suggestions, you are more than welcome to contact Aleh via any of his social channels.
+If you have remarks, comments, improvements or suggestions, you are more than welcome to contact Aleh via any of his social channels.
 {:.notice}

 ##### Typography